christophervigliotti/one_hour_cf_framework/README.md

 ```
 ## What's Next?
 ```
-add in bootstrap so that it doesn't look horrible that's about it (this was more of a quick thought than anything) getView
+DONE add in bootstrap so that it doesn't look horrible that's about it (this was more of a quick thought than anything) getView
     should be handled as handleAction,